MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting: Related Work

-Neural networks can also generate parameters for more complex probabilistic models.
-The deep state space model \citep{rangapuram2018deep} employs an RNN to produce parameters for state space models, effectively modeling both temporal dynamics and forecast uncertainty.
-The normalizing Kalman filter \citep{de2020normalizing} integrates normalizing flows with linear Gaussian state space models to handle nonlinear dynamics and compute the PDFs of observations.
-In this framework, RNNs generate state space model parameters at each time step, and normalizing flows transform the output into observations, allowing for more flexible distribution modeling.
-Normalizing flows \citep{rasul2020multivariate} model complex, non-Gaussian distributions by transforming a simple base distribution through a sequence of invertible functions.
-Diffusion models \citep{rasul2021autoregressive} offer another strategy by defining a stochastic process that incrementally adds noise to the data and learning to reverse this process to generate samples from the desired distribution.
+Neural networks can also parameterize more complex probabilistic models, enabling greater flexibility and expressiveness.
+Examples include state space models (SSMs) \citep{rangapuram2018deep,de2020normalizing}, normalizing flows (NFs) \citep{rasul2020multivariate}, and diffusion models \citep{rasul2021autoregressive}.
 Copula-based methods have also been explored to model dependencies between multiple time series.
 Studies by \citet{drouin2022tactis} and \citet{ashok2023tactis} use copulas to construct multivariate distributions by specifying individual marginal distributions and a copula function that captures the dependence structure.
 This allows for flexible modeling of inter-variable relationships, which is essential in multivariate probabilistic forecasting.

-Quantile-based approaches focus on predicting specific quantiles of the target distribution without relying on strict parametric assumptions.
-For instance, MQ-RNN \citep{wen2017multi} produces quantile forecasts using a Seq2Seq RNN architecture.
-By forecasting multiple quantiles, these models can reconstruct the entire target distribution, which is particularly useful for capturing asymmetric or heavy-tailed behaviors.

-Among the existing works that model the full probability distribution using a parametric approach, most employ the log-score as the loss function for optimizing model parameters.
+Among existing approaches that model the full probability distribution, the majority use the log-score as the loss function to optimize model parameters.